-Last year, the lower court effectively ruled yes on both counts by dismissing the citizens’ case at a preliminary level.
+Last year, the lower court effectively ruled yes on all three counts by dismissing the citizens’ case at a preliminary level.
 The judgement of the appeals court is due in the coming weeks and will either uphold or undermine the credibility of the province’s environmental watchdog, the Bureau d’audiences publiques sur l’environnement (BAPE), which declared the project impossible to evaluate due to lack of transparency on the part of the CDPQ.

 The good news, they concluded, was that alternatives that take advantage of current construction would reduce emissions per dollar invested by an order of magnitude.
 This, while avoiding more crumbling concrete viaducts, sprawling parking lots, and exorbitant operating subsidies.
 The current agreement will cost taxpayers $43 per passenger per day travelling downtown from Deux-Montagnes, compared with $8 today.

 If it goes ahead unchallenged, this ‘innovative’ project will be precedent-setting in three troubling ways:

 1. Promoters will rightly conclude that they can flout public consultations by withholding inconvenient project details;